github/docs/content/codespaces/overview.md

 A codespace is a development environment that's hosted in the cloud.
 You can customize your project for {% data variables.product.prodname_github_codespaces %} by committing [configuration files](/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project) to your repository (often known as Configuration-as-Code), which creates a repeatable codespace configuration for all users of your project.

-Each codespace runs on a virtual machine hosted by {% data variables.product.product_location %}.
+Each codespace runs on a virtual machine hosted by {% data variables.product.prodname_dotcom_the_website %}.
 You can choose the type of machine you want to use, depending on the resources you need.
 Various types of machine are available, starting with a 2-core processor, 4 GB of RAM, and 32 GB of storage.

 You can connect to your codespaces from your browser, from {% data variables.product.prodname_vscode %}, from the JetBrains Gateway application, or by using {% data variables.product.prodname_cli %}.